shopware/shopware/src/Docs/README.md

 Documentation
 =============

-A collection of documentation to build the Shopware\Core Platform documentation.
+A collection of documentation to build the Shopware Platform documentation.

 This repository is considered **read-only**.
 Please send pull requests to our [main Shopware\Core repository](https://github.com/shopware/platform).